Water Quality

 Spartanburg Water has been an active member for more than 20 years of the Partnership for Safe Water, a national volunteer initiative developed by the EPA and other leading water organizations representing water suppliers striving to provide their communities with drinking water quality that surpasses the required federal standards.
 The program's ultimate goal is to maximize public health protection.

-In 2022, (for calendar year 2021) we received the 20 Year Directors Award for the R.B.
-Simms Water Treatment Facility, which recognizes systems that have completed a successful review in the Partnership's Self-Assessment and Peer Review Phase, a phase in which utilities examine the capabilities of their treatment plant operation and administration and then create a plan for implementing improvements and maintaining compliance with the voluntary goals of the Partnership.
-In 2022, (for calendar year 2021) our Landrum Water Treatment Facility was awarded the 15 Year Directors Award.
+In 2023, R.B.
+Simms Drinking Water Treatment Facility received the AWWA Phase III Directors Award for Water Treatment for the twenty-third year.
+The Directors Award recognizes systems that have completed a successful review in the Partnership's Self-Assessment and Peer Review Phase, a phase in which utilities examine the capabilities of their treatment plant operation and administration and then create a plan for implementing improvements and maintaining compliance with the voluntary goals of the Partnership.
+In 2023, our Landrum Water Treatment Facility was awarded the AWWA Phase III Directors Award for the16th consecutive year.

 Maintaining Directors Award status for multiple years demonstrates our philosophy of constant vigilance to improve water quality and area optimization of our water treatment assets.